Do You Need Dance Flooring for an Online Ballet Class?

 The roll weighs 2.7 pounds per linear foot, so a 20-foot roll that would cover a little more than 100 square feet would weigh a little more than 50 pounds.
 Installation requires either a tape down or a glue down method.
 Those who need portability in the roll will choose a tape down installation.

-For a slightly higher end roll, consider the Vario Marley Reversible Flooring Roll, which is ideal for taking an online ballet class.
-This roll is only made for soft shoe dancing, so it works well for ballet practice.
+For a slightly higher end roll, consider the Rosco Dance Floor Reversible Full Roll, which is ideal for taking an online ballet class.
+This roll is great for soft shoe dancing, so it works well for ballet practice.

-It ships in rolls that cover 425 square feet and works for a dry lay or tape down installation at home, which is convenient and easy.
+It ships in rolls that cover about 689.3 square feet and works for a tape down installation at home, which is convenient and easy.

-This Vario product also works well for touring performance companies.
-It has different colors on either side of the ballet floor, as it’s available in a black/white or a black/gray configuration.
+This product also works well for touring performance companies.
+It has different colors on either side of the ballet floor, as it’s available in a black/gray configuration.

 It has a matte surface that’s a bit more stable than other options, meaning it’s usable for any type or style of dance.
 It also works for use on a stage for theatrical productions.
 Touring companies appreciate the durability they receive with this product.
 Installation goes quickly, as installers can dry lay it or use a tape down install method.

-Are There Smaller Ballet Floors for Use at Home?For those who would prefer a smaller roll of flooring for taking an online ballet class at home, the Rosco Marley Reversible Dance Floor Roll is a popular selection.
+Are There Smaller Ballet Floors for Use at Home?For those who would prefer a smaller roll of flooring for taking an online ballet class at home, the Reversible Greatmats Marley Roll is a popular selection.
 This marley dance floor works well for ballet and soft shoe types of dance, as well as for barefoot dancing.

-It measures 5.25 feet in width and 10 feet in length.
-In a 10-by-10-foot room, an installer could lay two of these rolls side by side for full coverage.
+It measures 5.25 feet in width and 8 feet in length.
+In a 10-by-10-foot room, an installer could lay 3 of these rolls side by side for full coverage plus some extra.
 Each roll has straight edges on all four sides, which simplifies laying out the rolls adjacent to each other.

 What Kinds of Accessories Do You Need for a Virtual Ballet Class Flooring Installation at Home?When laying out these ballet dance floors, students often need a few accessories beyond the actual roll of flooring to ensure a comfortable space that works perfectly for practice and remote classes.
 Padding materials that go underneath the ballet floors are especially important.